Summer in Warsaw: things to do in Warsaw in the summertime

 Fruits and vegetables picking in the Warsaw area

-From June until September.
 You will find some options for the upcoming weeks in the Mazowieckie region on this website (myzbieramy.pl).
-Please note that you need to contact a selected orchard/garden/farm to book a slot in most cases.
-The most popular fruits include strawberries, raspberries, honeyberries (jagoda kamczacka), sweet cherries, sour cherries, and finally apples.
+You must usually contact a selected orchard/garden/farm to book a slot.
+The most popular fruits include strawberries, raspberries, honeyberries, sweet cherries, sour cherries, and apples.
 Some farms offer vegetable picking too.
 Most options usually appear in the second half of June and July.

 An idea for spring hiking: the Kampinos Forest near Warsaw

-The Kampinos Forest (Puszcza Kampinoska) is located right next to the northwestern border of Warsaw.
+The Kampinos Forest (Puszcza Kampinoska) is right next to Warsaw’s northwestern border.
 Most of its area is protected within the Kampinoski National Park (admission to the park is free).
-In our post on the website, you will find a detailed description of selected hiking trails (e.g. starting point, where to leave a car) and our tips.
+In our post on the website, you will find a detailed description of selected hiking trails (e.g., starting point, where to leave a car) and our tips.

 Ideas for things to do in Warsaw in summer – INDOOR